-Every school must set a separate admissions policy for each academic year.
-The policy will tell parents how to secure a place at the school and tell the school and its leaders and staff what they must do to meet their legal duties.
-Policies have to be fair, clear, and objective so that they comply with the legal requirements of the Admissions Codes and all other relevant legislation.
+All schools must have an admissions policy for each academic year.
+The policy tells parents how to get a place at the school and tells the school's leaders and staff what they have to do so that applications can be made and what to do when they have been made.
+Policies have to be fair, clear, and objective to comply with the requirements of the School Admissions Codes.
 The policy will explain:

-- parents must make a formal application - how and when to make applications - how many places are available for the first intake into school: reception - the school's commitment to fair, consistent, and transparent processes
+- parents have to make a formal application, and - how and when they can do that; - how many places are available for the first intake called the normal round into this school - the normal round intake into this school is at the start of reception, - how decisions are made when there are more applications than places, - what happens when an application is refused, and- - the school's commitment to a fair, consistent, and transparent process.

-Our policy should be read along with Dorset Council's admission information and its policies to support access to education, including admissions and transport.
+Our policy should be read along with Dorset Council's admission information and its policies to support access to education - including admissions, inclusion and transport.
 Parents of children who live in a different LA area should read the equivalent information and policies published there.

-Once our policy is determined, it can't be amended except where it is permitted or required under the terms of the Admissions Code.
+Once our policy is determined, it can't be amended except where it is permitted or required under the terms of the School Admissions Code.
 Any amendments we make will be detailed in the Key Information section above.

 We will consult on our policy every year.

 It is possible that we will propose changes to policy.
 Although we have not often made changes to parts of the policy such as the oversubscription criteria, the Published Admission Number, or the catchment area, parents should not assume that the policy will be unchanged from one year to the next.

-How to apply for admission - at the normal round for Reception admission
+How to apply for admission at the normal round

 Parents apply for admission to the LA where their child lives.
-For children who live in the Dorset Council area, applications are made at Parent Portal: Home (dorsetcouncil.gov.uk) A hard copy of the common application form is available on request from the LA.
+For children who live in the Dorset Council area, applications are made at Parent Portal: Home (dorsetcouncil.gov.uk).
+A hard copy of the common application form is available on request from the LA.
 Every LA provides its own application forms.
-Details of an application naming this school will be forwarded to Dorset to be managed under Dorset's admission arrangements.
+Whichever LA receives it, details of an application naming this school will be forwarded to Dorset to be managed under Dorset's admission arrangements.

-The school's admission authority is responsible for ranking all applications against its oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
-Offers will be made by the LA on behalf of the school.
-Offers at the normal round will be sent by the LA where the child is living at that time.
+Our admission authority is responsible for ranking1 all applications against our oversubscription criteria so that the LA can offer places under its co-ordinated admission scheme.
+Normal round offers are sent by the LA where the child lives on behalf of the school.